niklasnorin/red-thesis/report/8-method-intro-evaluation.md

 The software application which emulates the hardware for a Target Application is an Emulated Hardware Application.
 An Emulated Hardware Application is also a Quarterdock Client.

 ## Evaluate Architecture
-To evaluate this software architecture, and to give a concrete target for requirements, an example application will be implemented.
+To evaluate this software architecture, and to give a concrete target for requirements, an Example Application will be implemented.
 This application will expect certain hardware GPIO:s to be available to it to function, and will exercise them.

 Only the intent of the evaluation software, and the high-level behavior, is described in this chapter.
 Please see [ref:Appendix X](?) for some notes and code related to the actual implementation.

-The evaluation software will be divided into two parts
+The evaluation software will be divided into two parts:

 1. The Example Application
 2. The Emulated Hardware Application